Updated August 28, 2025

 Huntington Bank: Best Regional Bank

-Huntington Bank is a regional bank focused on the Midwest, boasting over 80 branches in Minnesota and more than 1,800 ATMs throughout the region.
-It is an excellent choice for those seeking a local banking experience featuring decent rates and low fees.
+Huntington Bank is a regional bank focused on the Midwest, boasting over 80 branches in Minnesota and over 1,600 ATMs throughout the region.
+If you want a local banking experience with decent rates and low fees, this can be your best bet.

 Ally Bank: Best Online Savings Account

-Ally Bank is another digital bank worth considering, especially for tech-savvy individuals who enjoy managing their banking online.
+Ally Bank is another digital bank worth considering, especially for tech-savvy individuals who are looking to grow their savings.

 • No physical branches